saylesss88/mdbook-kanagawa-theme/README.md

 visual theme for all built‑in modes (`light`, `rust`, `coal`, `navy`).
-The mdBook theme dropdown and your `default-theme` / `preferred-dark-theme` still control which class is applied to the page, but the palette for each of those classes is defined by the Kanagawa (or Dracula‑overridden) variables.
+The mdBook theme dropdown and your `default-theme` / `preferred-dark-theme` still control which class is applied to the page, but the palette for each of those classes is defined by the Kanagawa (or Dracula/Tokyo-Night overridden) variables.

 ---